danjulio/MPPT-Solar-Charger/readme.md

 Typically a 25-Watt panel is paired with a 7-Ah battery for small systems (Arduino-type up to Raspberry Pi Zero type).
 A 35-Watt panel is paired with 9-Ah to 18-Ah batteries for larger systems.
 Larger batteries provide longer run-time during poor (lower light) charging conditions.
 A larger panel can provide more charge current during poor charging conditions.

-Solar panels should be a 36-cell type with a typical maximum power-point of around 18V and maximum open-circuit voltage of 23V.
+Solar panels should be a 36-cell type with a typical maximum power-point of around 18V and maximum open-circuit voltage of 23V (typically around 21-22V).
 Available panels and batteries I have tested with are shown below.

 * [25 Watt Panel](https://www.amazon.com/gp/product/B014UND3LA)
 * [35 Watt Panel](https://www.amazon.com/gp/product/B01G1II6LY)